chef/chef-web-docs/chef_master/source/resource_kernel_module.rst

     action :load
   end

-Unload a kernel module and remove module config, so it doesn’t load on reboot.
+Unload a kernel module and remove module config so it doesn’t load on reboot.

 .. code-block:: ruby